y-lily/snippets/python/decorator-usage.md

 box: BoxWithColorAndCapacity = BoxWithCapacity(BoxWithColor(Box("wood"), "brown"), 2)
 ```

-This gives you back suggestions on code completition, type checking, and, partially, renaming attributes across the projects (if you've overriden existing methods within your decorators, like `put()` for `BoxWithCapacity` in this example, you'll have to rename them manually).
+This gives you back suggestions on code completition, type checking, and, partially, renaming attributes across the projects (if you've overriden an existing base class method within your decorators, like we've done with the method `put()` for `BoxWithCapacity` in the example, then you'll have to manually rename such methods within these decorators).